Matt Vasgersian: Other ventures

 Vasgersian first gained national exposure doing play-by-play for the XFL in 2001.
-Vasgersian's time with the league was tense; after the inaugural telecast in which he quipped, "I feel uncomfortable." after a suggestive shot of the cheerleaders, Vince McMahon personally demoted him and replaced him with wrestling announcer and former Atlanta Falcons play-by-play man Jim Ross.
+Vasgersian's time with the league was tense.
+Following the inaugural telecast in which he quipped, "I feel uncomfortable" after a suggestive shot of the cheerleaders, Vince McMahon personally demoted him and replaced him with wrestling announcer and former Atlanta Falcons play-by-play man Jim Ross.
 At NBC's behest, Vasgersian returned to the first team broadcast halfway through the season.

 He has hosted several TV shows, including the game show Sports Geniuses (2000), Game Show Network's World Series of Blackjack (2004), and Celebrity Blackjack (2004), the National Heads-Up Poker Championship on NBC and the first season grand final of Poker Superstars Invitational Tournament.
 He has also emceed various sports specials and other programs, such as the International World Championships of Rock Paper Scissors (2004).

 He also called USC Trojans men's basketball for FSN West from 2004 to 2006.

 Vasgersian has also worked on an Ultimate Fighting Championship broadcast, filling in for Mike Goldberg, the usual announcer.
 Goldberg was working on Fox Sports Net's college football telecast on the night of UFC 56, so Vasgersian provided play-by-play alongside regular color commentator Joe Rogan.

 Vasgersian was the commentator in every installment of MLB: The Show since its debut in 2006 until his last appearance in MLB The Show 21.
 He worked with Dave Campbell, Rex Hudler, Eric Karros, Steve Lyons, Harold Reynolds, Dan Plesac and Mark DeRosa.
 He was replaced by Jon Sciambi and Chris Singleton for MLB The Show 22.
 In addition to his work on MLB: The Show, Vasgersian was the "host" for several PS1 Sony sports titles in the late 1990s and early 2000s, specifically for 989 Studios sports games.

 Vasgersian has contributed to NBC Sports' coverage of several Olympic Games, calling baseball and softball in the 2004 Summer Games, ski jumping in the 2006 and 2010 Winter Games, and freestyle skiing in the 2014 Winter Games.
 He also hosted the 2008 Summer Games coverage on USA Network.

 Vasgersian is also a regular featured commentator on the Dave & Carole morning show on WKLH 96.5 FM in Milwaukee.
 His affiliation with the Dave and Carole Morning Show led him to a side career in music as he performed regularly as a lead vocalist with kb'smidlifecrisis, a rock band fronted by Dave and Carole sidekick Kevin "KB" Brandt.
-Vasgersian was the host of the MLB on Fox pregame show from 2012 to 2014, before he was replaced by Kevin Burkhardt after the 2013 season.
+Vasgersian was the host of the MLB on Fox pregame show from 2012 to 2014, before he was replaced by Kevin Burkhardt after the 2013 season, although he would occasionally fill for him during the MLB postseason since 2022 when Burkhardt is on his NFL assignment.

 Matt is also a recurring satirical commentator for Hamish and Andy's Gap Year.

 Vasgersian is the play-by-play voice for MLB International replacing Gary Thorne starting with the 2015 MLB All-Star Game and the World Series for Canadian and overseas fans.